-Having used various material handling systems in the past, Lumenpulse opted this time to implement a modular tube and joint connector system in the new plant.
+Having used various material handling systems in the past, Lumenpulse opted this time to implement a modular tube and joint system in the new plant.
 Read on to discover the advantages of a tube and joint system compared to other types of modular material handling systems.

 Estimated reading time: 4 minutes

 Relocating the plant to a facility built from the ground up provided an opportunity to examine the company’s needs regarding its new facilities carefully.
 Given that the production line’s layout had been rigorously tested before the impending move, Lumenpulse management was able to design the new plant based on the space required for ergonomic and efficient manufacturing.
-The result: an 80 000 sq. ft. area dedicated to the assembly of lighting products and by-products.
+The result: 80 000 sq.
+Ft. area dedicated to the assembly of lighting products and by-products.